jprothkegel/matterway/README.md

   REACT_APP_AMAZON_USERNAME=fake@fake.com
   REACT_APP_AMAZON_PASSWORD=fake123
   ```
+- It's important to create a build for the back before running the whole application so the following commands are necessary:

+  - `cd server`
+  - `npm run build`

 - To run both apps simultaneously, is needed to run the following command on the root folder:
   `npm run start:dev`